 The expulsions of 1609-14 were the last act in this terrible drama.
 After the conquest of Granada, Ferdinand and Isabella showed an appreciation of Islamic art and architecture.
 They appropriated the Alhambra for themselves as a royal palace, a status it held until 1868.
 In 1495 they handed over another Nasrid palace to the Franciscans for use as a monastery.
 Their grandson, Charles V, added a massive Renaissance palace to the complex.
 After these additions the Alhambra fell into disrepair, suffering the ravages of earthquake, fire and war.
 In the 19th century, Orientalists seized on the Alhambra as a literary and visual setting for fantasies of the exotic East.
 In 1830, Washington Irving published his Tales of the Alhambra, and illustrators such as David Roberts and John Frederick Lewis both painted and sketched the ruined palaces.
 Ironically Spain again acted as a bridge between Europe and the Islamic world: many Orientalist travellers went to Spain as a prelude to crossing into Morocco, or travelling further east.

 Fascination with the exotic flavour of the Alhambra assured its restoration as an important part of Spain’s heritage, and the Franciscan monastery was converted into a Parador in the 20th century.
-Today, we explore the Alhambra precincts, which include the fortress, the 14th-century Alhambra palaces, and the Generalife gardens with the summer palace and hunting lodge of the Nasrids.
+We shall devote our first day in Granada to exploring the Alhambra precincts, which include the fortress, the 14th-century Alhambra palaces, and the Generalife gardens with the summer palace and hunting lodge of the Nasrids.
 We shall visit the oldest part of the Alhambra, the Alcazaba (Arabic: qasba) the fortress of the complex, which affords a panoramic view of the Granadan plain and the Sierra Nevada.
 We shall also visit the Nasrid palaces.